alanchoi00/mtrn4231-klotski-solver/README.md

 The central orchestrator that coordinates all system operations through a modular manager architecture.
 It manages the complete sense-plan-act loop using a 5-phase manipulation sequence (Sense -> Plan -> Approach -> Grip Close -> Pick/Place -> Grip Open -> Retreat).
 The node handles UI commands for mode switching (auto/step/pause/reset), subscribes to board state updates from the sense node, integrates with the safety system to pause/resume operations when hands are detected, and delegates tasks to specialised managers (UIManager, ServiceManager, ActionExecutor, PipelineOrchestrator).
 The pipeline orchestrator implements a **Chain of Responsibility pattern** where handlers are processed sequentially, each deciding whether to handle the current state or pass to the next handler in the chain.

 #### Sense Node
+An action service that processes data from the overhead RealSense camera to detect ArUco markers, compute the board pose, warp the image to a top-down view and classify each cell using HSV colour masks.
+It reconstructs the full Klotski board layout and publishes a BoardState message and TF frame to assist with the closed-loop planning and manipulation.

 #### Hand Safety Node
 Monitors the camera feed for human hands using [MediaPipe Hands detection](https://ai.google.dev/edge/mediapipe/solutions/vision/hand_landmarker).
 When hands are detected within a configurable polygon ROI (safety zone), it immediately publishes a stop signal on `/safety/stop`.
 The safety stop clears after a configurable number of consecutive frames without hands, allowing automatic resumption of operations.
 Provides services for dynamically adjusting the safety zone via the dashboard.